stanlocht/dbtective/README.md

 We detect and enforce these rules in your `pre-commit` and `CI/CD` pipeline, so fast you will barely notice🕵️

 ## Quickstart
+All possible checks can be found in the [checks documentation](https://feliblo.github.io/dbtective/docs/).
+Information about configuring `dbtective` is shown at the [config documentation](https://feliblo.github.io/dbtective/docs/config)

+### Example
 todo!()

 ## Contributing